Less than picture perfect: Snap slumps on slowing user growth

 Both applications mimic Snapchat, allowing users to post a string of photos and videos that disappear after 24 hours.

-Facebook also allows users to tweak photos on their smartphones with visual details like a rainbow or a beard of glitter, also similar to Snapchat.
+Facebook also allow users to tweak photos on their smartphones with visual details like a rainbow or a beard of glitter, also similar to Snapchat.

 Facebook itself had some 1.94 billion people using its service monthly as of March 31.